khadas/khadas_docs/source/vim1/HowtoEraseEMMC.md

 3. Interrupt Mode
 4. CLI Mode

+**Note: The operation of VIM1, VIM2 and VIM3 is almost the same, so this document will take VIM1 as an example.**

 ### Keys Mode(U-Boot is functional)
 All ROMs we have released support eMMC erasure.
 Please follow the steps below to erase the data on the eMMC: